 What are the Perks of Leasehold Properties?

 There are several perks of a property being a leasehold, particularly when it’s on a shared block of flats.
+This may help make your decision between Freehold vs Leasehold.
 Below are the pros:

 - Due to the risks involved, a leasehold property is often cheap.

-- The owner is responsible for the maintenances of the communal areas.
+- The land owner is responsible for the maintenances of the communal areas.

-- The owner takes care of the building’s repairs and maintenances.
+- The land owner takes care of the building’s repairs and maintenances.

 Top Things to Consider When Buying Leasehold Property

-Here are the essential things to consider when buying a leasehold:
+When debating Freehold vs Leasehold there are some essential things to consider when buying a leasehold:

 - You have to assess the number of years remaining on the lease.